 I also visited Aunty Joanne Honeysett in Alexander at the Taungurung Land and Waters Council.
-Driving between Kyneton and Alexander, crossing creeks and rivers and seeing how the country changes seemed like perfect preparation for a really lovely chat with Aunty Jo.
+Driving between Kyneton and Alexander, crossing creeks and rivers1 and seeing how the country changes seemed like perfect preparation for a really lovely chat with Aunty Jo.

 EBI love how your work often incorporates natural dying, what are your favourite dye plants to work with?

-KWI really love using puffball fungus when I can find some, but mainly I use eucalyptus or Corymbia, because this seems to be the most common dye plant in the urbanised places I tend to live.
+KWI really love using puffball fungus when I can find some, but mainly I use eucalyptus or Corymbia1, because this seems to be the most common dye plant in the urbanised places I tend to live.
 I love using corymbia or eucalyptus blossoms in particular for the marks and patterns they can make.